apache/cloudstack-documentation/source/adminguide/storage.rst

 Snapshot Job Throttling
 ~~~~~~~~~~~~~~~~~~~~~~~

-When a snapshot of a virtual machine is requested, the snapshot job runs
+When a Snapshot of an Instance is requested, the Snapshot job runs
-on the same host where the VM is running or, in the case of a stopped
+on the same host where the Instance is running or, in the case of a stopped
-VM, the host where it ran last.
-If many snapshots are requested for VMs
+Instance, the host where it ran last.
+If many Snapshots are requested for Instances
-on a single host, this can lead to problems with too many snapshot jobs
+on a single host, this can lead to problems with too many Snapshot jobs
 overwhelming the resources of the host.

 To address this situation, the cloud's root administrator can throttle
-how many snapshot jobs are executed simultaneously on the hosts in the
+how many Snapshot jobs are executed simultaneously on the hosts in the
 cloud by using the global configuration setting
 concurrent.snapshots.threshold.perhost.
 By using this setting, the
-administrator can better ensure that snapshot jobs do not time out and
+administrator can better ensure that Snapshot jobs do not time out and
 hypervisor hosts do not experience performance issues due to hosts being
-overloaded with too many snapshot requests.
+overloaded with too many Snapshot requests.

 Set concurrent.snapshots.threshold.perhost to a value that represents a
-best guess about how many snapshot jobs the hypervisor hosts can execute
+best guess about how many Snapshot jobs the hypervisor hosts can execute
 at one time, given the current resources of the hosts and the number of
-VMs running on the hosts.
-If a given host has more snapshot requests,
+Instances running on the hosts.
+If a given host has more Snapshot requests,
 the additional requests are placed in a waiting queue.
-No new snapshot
+No new Snapshot
-jobs will start until the number of currently executing snapshot jobs
+jobs will start until the number of currently executing Snapshot jobs
 falls below the configured limit.

 The admin can also set job.expire.minutes to place a maximum on how long
-a snapshot request will wait in the queue.
+a Snapshot request will wait in the queue.
 If this limit is reached, the
-snapshot request fails and returns an error message.
+Snapshot request fails and returns an error message.

 Snapshot Copy